veereshhalagegowda/platformDocumentation/1.0.0/Components/Charts/Ng Charts/ng-bar-chart.md

         responsive: true
         };
         ```
-4. Now switch back to Html file of the page and
-5. Provide the dataset array name in the [datasets] attribute.
+4. Now switch back to Html file of the page and provide the dataset array name in the [datasets] attribute.
 For example,
         ```
 		[datasets] = barChartData
 		```